 Global Classrooms: Boston Model UN Conference

-The 2013 Global Classrooms: Boston Model United Nations Conference, sponsored by the United Nations Association of the USA and the United Nations Association of Greater Boston will be held on April 1, 2013.
+The 2013 Global Classrooms: Boston Model United Nations Conference, sponsored by the United Nations Association of the USA and the United Nations Association of Greater Boston was held on April 1, 2013.
 The conference will welcome hundreds of students from middle and high schools in the Greater Boston area.

 Registration and Country Assignments

 Information and policies for registration and country assignments can be found on the Global Classrooms: Boston Conference page.

 Information about committees and topics for the 2014 conference can be found on the Global Classrooms: Boston Conference page.

 In 1994, the UNA-USA Greater Boston Chapter launched Bringing the World to Our Children, the centerpiece of its educational outreach efforts.
 Over the next several years, the chapter implemented the program in schools throughout the Boston area, including several BPS schools.
 In the spring of 1996, the curriculum was used by the Massachusetts Corporation for Educational Telecommunication (MCET) for a series of nationwide interactive broadcasts via satellite.

 In 2001, a national team updated and transformed the curriculum, creating the present-day Global Classrooms program.
 Global Classrooms has been implemented in more than 35 schools in the Boston area, including many in the Boston Public Schools system.
 BPS schools participating in the program include Another Course to College, Charlestown High School, Excel High School and the Muriel Snowden International High School.